wpgp/vipaper/README.md

 `indicators.R`

 This R script contains the code used to construct point-referenced spatial binomial models for the zero-dose indicators and vaccination coverages indicators extracted from the Demographic Health Survey (DHS) program datasets.
-The constructed models are then fitted in the Bayesian context with INLA.
-Finally, the model is used to produce high-resolution 1x1 km prediction and uncertainty surfaces.
+The constructed models are fitted in the Bayesian context with INLA.
+The fitted model is used to produce high-resolution 1x1km prediction and uncertainty surfaces.